Adversarial Flow Models: Guidance Details

-Given the gradient of an implicit classifier, we want to directly pass it down the generator $G$ in the backpropagation process.
+Given the gradient of an implicit classifier, we want to pass it directly through the generator $G$ in the backpropagation process.
 This can be achieved using the constant multiple rule trick, where $f(x)=ax, f'(x)=a$.
 So we multiply the gradient of the implicit classifier by the generator output:

 where $(\cdot)$ is short for the flow interpolation process $\textit{interp}(G(z,c), z', t')$ before passing to the implicit classifier.
-Summation is taken to produce a scalar for loss backpropagation.
-Negative is used to invert loss minimization for classification maximization.
+The negative sign is used to convert loss minimization into classification maximization.

+\paragraph{Multi-step guidance.} The main text only describes our flow-based guidance approach for single-step generation.
+Since we find that we do not need very strong guidance for ImageNet generation, our multi-step models simply apply guidance by setting $t'=t$:

-\paragraph{Implicit guidance in prior GAN works.} Many techniques used in prior GAN works are, in fact, classifier guidance.
+\paragraph{Implicit guidance in prior GAN methods.} Many techniques used in prior GAN works are, in fact, classifier guidance.
 Our work explicitly labels them for clarity.

 Multiple GAN works use cGAN discriminator architecture~\citep{miyato2018cgans}.
 This architecture resembles CLIP~\citep{radford2021learning}, where the inner product between the visual embedding and the class embedding is computed at the end and maximized along with the adversarial objective.
 This is an implicit form of classifier guidance, as this architecture clearly does not apply to unconditional generation tasks.